-"Administrator Agreement" means an Administrator Agreement effective as of September 2, 2021 between the Trust and the Administrator.
+"Administrator Agreement" means an Administrator Agreement effective as of September 2, 2021 between the Trust and the Administrator and as amended from time to time.

 "Affiliate" has the meaning assigned to that term in the Securities Act (Alberta), as in effect on the date of execution of the Declaration of Trust.